marouanekhabbaz/backend-WeLoveMovies/README.md

 ## Installation
 To run this server on your local machine:

-Fork / clone this repository.
+Fork / clone this repository

 Run npm install